 \subsection{Penalization, Optimization and Tuning}

-It is believed that neural networks hold an implicit regularization behaviour due to gradient-based optimization \citep[see, e.g.,][]{Arora.2019}.
+It is common ground that gradient descent (GD) routines used to train NNs hold an implicit regularization behaviour \citep[see, e.g.,][]{Arora.2019}.
 However, in most of our experiments we observe rather coarse estimated non-linear effects or even convergence difficulties when not penalizing structured non-linear effects.
-We therefore allow for additional penalization of non-linear structured effects by regularizing the corresponding weights with tunable smoothing parameter $\lambda_j$ for each structured non-linear term $f_j, j \in\lbrace 1,\ldots, r\rbrace$ and defining matching penalty matrices $\bm{S}_j \in \mathbb{R}^{L_j \times L_j}$ \citep[see, e.g.,][]{Wood.2017}.
-Optimization of the model is done by minimizing the corresponding NLL of $\mathcal{D}$
+We therefore allow for additional quadratic penalization of structured non-linear effects by regularizing the corresponding weights, with the regularization strength controlled through smoothing parameters $\lambda_{k,j}\in\mathbb{R}$ for each structured non-linear term $f_{k,j}, k \in \{1, \ldots, K\}, j \in\lbrace 1,\ldots, r_k\rbrace$ and appropriate penalty matrices $\bm{S}_{k,j} \in \mathbb{R}^{L_{k,j} \times L_{k,j}}$ \citep[see, e.g.,][]{Wood.2017}.
+Optimization of the model is done by minimizing the corresponding penalized NLL of $\mathcal{D}$

-with $\Lambda$ denoting the set of weights that are penalized using an $L_2$-penalty or pre-specified quadratic penalty such as those implied by the structured non-linear effects.